Intybyte/Intybyte/README.md

 # History

+### Contributor to Slimefun

+Added feautres to slimefun and helped update to 1.21 by updating the tests, working together with the MockBukkit team.

+### Contributor to AuraSkills

+Provided Italian translation and created some addons releated to the main plugin, CannonRPG and SorceryRestore (WIP).

+### Movecraft community developer

+Added some fixes and new features, whilte rewriting some old code.

 ### Developer/Owner of Winterfell

 I created many addons for my server and fixed important bugs, most of these repositories are private.